-UT’s Center for the Study of Tennesseans and War and our History Department have been awarded a contract as part of the U.S. Department of Veterans Affairs’ new Veterans Legacy Program.
+UT’s Center for the Study of War and Society and our History Department have been awarded a contract as part of the U.S. Department of Veterans Affairs’ new Veterans Legacy Program.
 This program pairs local universities and local school systems to produce education materials and public outreach programs about local National Cemeteries, telling the individual stories of veterans and their service.

 A team of four undergraduate researchers has already launched into investigating individual stories of veterans interred in the Knoxville National Cemetery.
 In partnership with the East Tennessee Historical Society and the Knoxville History Project, their research will be used for a book about the cemetery and for lesson plans, digital resources, and teaching materials for K-12 students in Knox County Schools and cemetery guides for the general public.